 PROFILE: Founded in 2007 by Pedigree brand dog foods, the Pedigree Foundation was established to reduce the number of dogs living in shelters by helping make them more adoptable and decreasing the number of owner surrenders each year.
 It awards grants to numerous types of dog-centric programs, including behavioral training; “matching” training, which helps shelter workers match dogs with potential owners on the basis of personality and behavioral traits; dog transport programs; and upgrades to shelter facilities.

-Operation Grants are given to several hundred organizations each year and are quite broad in their scope, supplying a limited amount of funding for nearly any type of general operating expense.
+Operation Grants support several hundred organizations each year and are rather broad in their scope, supplying a limited amount of funding for nearly any type of general operating expense.
 These grants are not awarded on a basis of merit, and nearly any group who falls within the guidelines is likely to receive funding.
-Money is split evenly among all applicants, so the amount a group is likely to receive will depend on the number of organizations applying and the resources available to the foundation in a given year.
+Money is divided evenly among all applicants, so the amount a group is likely to receive will depend on the number of organizations applying and the resources available to the foundation in a given year.
+Previous grantees include the humane societies of Berkeley-East Bay and Central Illinois.

 - Bo Segers, President